 Growing pads or mats: These provide the medium that the microgreen roots are going to be supported in.
 They are made out of materials such as coconut coir, hemp, and even Rockwool.
 You have numerous options, but we recommend natural options like this TerraFibre Hemp Grow Mat.

-pH tester: You need to check the pH of the water you use on your microgreens, so getting a reliable pH tester is necessary.
+pH tester (optional): It is good to check the pH of the water you use on your microgreens, so getting a reliable pH tester is recommended.

 Spray bottle: When the seeds start, you need to lightly spray your seeds with water as opposed to pouring water.
 Therefore, a spray bottle will come in handy.

-Nutrients: As the microgreens will get their nutrition and oxygen from water instead of soil, its recommendable to add fertilizer.
+Nutrients (Optional): As the microgreens will get their nutrition and oxygen from water instead of soil, you could to add some add fertilizer.
 You can get organic nutrients for your microgreens.

 And that’s it!
 You require the above materials only for a basic setup of microgreen growing hydroponically.